 4. Friends Can Come to You in the Most Unexpected Times and Places

 Both travel nursing and traveling abroad has brought numerous people into my life who have turned into some of my best friends.
 I can recall where and when I met each of these people.
 Eating dinner alone in Tallinn, on a walking tour of Prague, the list goes on.
-Each of these people I still keep in touch with and though unconventional, am grateful for the ways they’ve entered my life.
+Each of these people I still keep in touch with and though unconventional, I am grateful for the ways they’ve entered my life.

 5. The Scary Reality of Auschwitz

-A visit to Auschwitz was a harrowing experience, and made my list because of the lessons it taught me.
-A reminder that life is fragile, all humans are equal, and anything can be taken from you at the blink of an eye.
+A visit to Auschwitz was a harrowing experience and made my list because of the lessons it taught me.
+A reminder that life is fragile, all humans are equal, and anything can be taken from you in the blink of an eye.
 A place that should serve as a reminder to everyone that history is not to be repeated, and to cherish those we hold close.
 To be respectful of everyone’s beliefs and opinions, and to judge no one.
 For we know not what they are going through.

 6. For an Authentic Experience, go Out of Your Way to Meet the Locals